 The global and independent platform for the SAP community.

-Artificial intelligence is supposed to support people in their professional lives and relieve them of work.
-The consequences of this are in the hands of humans, not AI.
+Artificial intelligence (AI) is supposed to support humans in their daily work routines by automating tasks.
+The consequences that arise are entirely up to the humans, not the AI.

 Dr. Rafael Arto-Haumacher, Esker